yonext24/react-modal-observer/README.md

 - You can pass down props to the modal component
 - Typescript support: It will infer the props of the modal component
 - You can set default styles for the modal container and overwrite them in the addModal function
+- You can set a custom animation for the modal
+- You can set a spinner component to show while the modal is loading

 ## Usage